 Devan was a good boy, more noble of heart than Damien was in this moment.
 The squire sprinted after his knight, trying to dissuade him from doing anything hasty.

-Damien stopped for a weary turnabout.
-The tears he saw in his squire’s eyes softened his resolve.
+Damien stopped and turned around wearily.
+The tears in his squire’s eyes softened his resolve.
 “Don’t worry, Dev,” he reassured him, almost as gently as he’d console his child when she wept.
 “I swore to protect my lord’s Commons.
 Why would I break those vows?”

-But I am breaking them today, he vowed inwardly.
+But I am breaking them today, he swore inwardly.
 I will.

 “It wasn’t Spittlelip I was worried over, sir.”

-He thrust a familiar thing into his hand, a small, beautiful thing he always kept on his person.
-He felt shame for forgetting it in his haste.
-Morning sunlight winked through his coif’s links, illuminating the skillfully wrought folds in Helsar’s gown.
-His daughter had made him this gift on Winter Solstice, with coin her mother had scraped up.
-You could find better woodwork in Southpoint, but his only child had given him this, and Damien Sothron loved her above all else in Arna, above his faith, above even his king.
+The squire thrust a familiar thing into his hand, a small, precious idol he always kept with him.
+Damien felt shame for forgetting the carving in his haste.
+Sunlight illuminated folds in the godface Helsar’s gown.
+His daughter had bought this for him for Winter Solstice with coin her mother had secretly put away.
+You could find better woodwork in Southpoint, but his only child had given him this, and Damien Sothron loved her above all else on Odma, above his faith, above even his king.